 7. All Members of the Council will be required to participate in the training provided either by officers or through external training agencies on their role in the planning process, including refresher training from time to time.
 Officers will provide more detailed training at least annually for Planning Committee members.
 This training is essential for members to undertake this important role and will be mandatory.
-A Member will be excluded from taking their seat at a Committee meeting until appropriate training has been undertaken.
+A Member will be excluded from attending the Committee meeting until appropriate training has been undertaken.
 At the request of the Committee, specific training on a particular planning issue can be provided by Officers.

-Planning Applications and Development Proposals Submitted by Members and by South Ribble Borough Council
+Development Proposals Submitted by Members and Council Development

-- 8. Members shall not act as agents, or submit planning applications for other parties, or voluntary bodies.
+- 8. Members should not act as agents, or submit planning applications for other parties, or voluntary bodies.
 Where they need to submit applications on their own behalf or as part of their role outside the Council, they must declare an interest and take no part in processing the applications or in the decision making process. - 9.
 Members who, in terms of their working life, act as consultants or specialist advisors and may have clients who are applicants for planning applications under consideration, though they may have had no involvement in that particular case, are advised to declare this interest when any application is considered.
 Further advice can be sought from the Council's Monitoring and/or Legal Officers. - 10.
 Applications or proposals by the Council, by or on behalf of serving Members or by a third party involving land which a serving Member may own or have an interest in should all be reported to the Planning Committee as main items, for determination.
-The Council's Monitoring Officer must also be informed of such proposals, prior to the matter being determined.
+The Council's Monitoring Officer must also be informed of such proposals, prior to the matter being determined. - 11.
+Members must not address the Committee as the applicant or applicant's agent.
+However, in such circumstances, Members should be entitled to the same rights as a member of the public in seeking to explain and justify their proposal to an officer in advance of consideration by the Committee.